 PAULA RADCLIFFE DOMINATING A DECADE

 A year after stepping up to the distance, Paula Radcliffe smashed the world record in London in 2003, with her 2 hours 15 minutes 25 seconds.
-Yet to be surpassed, Radcliffe went on to enjoy another 12 years of marathon supremacy before her final appearance in the 2015 London Marathon.
+Yet to be surpassed in a women's only field, Radcliffe went on to enjoy another 12 years of marathon supremacy before her final appearance in the 2015 London Marathon.